ZaeemTarrar/book-javascript/README.md

 <h2>Fundamentals</h2>

-<p>Core concepts and syntax of JavaScript, providing a strong foundation for advanced topics.</p>
+In-depth exploration of core concepts and syntax of JavaScript, providing a strong foundation for more advanced topics.

 </div>